I’ve recreated toffee bars into a healthier, protein packed treat. Say hello to your new favorite dessert – Classic Vegan Toffee Bars!

 - Press the mixture into the prepared baking pan and flatten it down with the palm of your hand.

 - Bake for 20 to 25 minutes until the top starts to firm up.

 - Sprinkle on the chocolate chips and bake another 2 to 3 minutes until the chocolate gets melty.

 - With an off set spatula, spread out the chocolate evenly over the bars.

 - Immediately sprinkle with the chopped pecans.

-- Leave the bars in the baking pan on a wire rack for at least 10-15 minutes - they will continue to firm up.
+- Leave the bars in the baking pan on a wire rack for at least 10 to 15 minutes.
+They will continue to firm up as they cool.

 - Using the parchment paper “handles” lift the whole thing out of the pan and set on the wire rack to continue cooling all the way.

 Nutrition values are calculated using online calculators and are estimates only.
 Please verify using your own data.